apache/arrow/docs/source/java/dataset.rst

 ===========

 To gain better performance and reduce code complexity, Java ``FileSystemDataset`` internally relys on C++ ``arrow::dataset::FileSystemDataset`` via JNI.
 As a result, all Arrow data read from ``FileSystemDataset`` is supposed to be allocated off the JVM heap.
-To manage this part of memory, An utility class
+To manage this part of memory, an utility class
 ``NativeMemoryPool`` is provided to users.

 As a basic example, by using a listenable ``NativeMemoryPool``, user can pass a listener hooking on C++ buffer allocation/deallocation: